source-academy/general/educator/voting/README.md

   <READING>Textbook Chapter 1</READING>

   <TEXT>
-Now is the time to rank the most beautiful runes made by your peers!
+Now is the time to rank the most beautiful runes made by your peers in a tierlist!

-You will be randomly assigned 10 runes to rank!
+You will be randomly assigned 10 runes to rank, from S to D tier!
   </TEXT>

   <PROBLEMS>